bitdust-io/docs/principle.md

 # How does it work?

-To explain how the BitDust generally works there are some key aspects explained below to highlight the workings of the network.
+To explain how the BitDust generally works there are some key aspects explained below to highlight the features of the network.

 ## Fully decentralized peer-to-peer network